 The scores are important, and we know how to get them.

-An alternative (and more popular) admissions test to the
+An alternative admissions test to the

 SAT

 , the ACT is accepted by all American colleges and universities, and may suit someone who enjoys science more than English.
-Our tutors provide expert, highly-capable tuition for the ACT, and we can help you decide if this test is right for you.
+Our tutors provide expert, highly-focused tuition for the ACT, and we can help you decide if this test is right for you.

 ACT and Computer-Based Testing

-Where will the ACT computer-based tests be held?
+Where are the ACT computer-based tests held?

 here